HackerUSA-CE/sdai-wde-d2-git-branches/README.md

   5. Create a README file: `echo "# Project Title" >> README.md`.
   6. Add the README file to staging: `git add README.md`.
   7. Commit the README file: `git commit -m "Initial commit with README"`.
-- [ ] Create a new repository on GitHub:
+- [ ] Fork a new repository on GitHub:
   1. Go to GitHub and log in to your account.
   2. Click the "New" button to create a new repository.
   3. Enter a repository name and description.